ualisars/xayah/docs/source/modules/test_case.rst

 Link
 -------------------------
-TestSuite.link(link: str) adds a link to the test case
+TestCase.link(link: str) adds a link to the test case

 .. code-block::
     :caption: link https://github.com/ualisars/xayah will be added to the test case